taranis-ai/taranis.ai/content/en/docs/admin/connectors.md

 ---
 title: "Connectors"
-description: "Connectors are used to push information out of Taranits (experimental)"
+description: "Connectors are used to push information out of Taranis AI (experimental)"
 weight: 6
 ---